-Understanding these three materials and what they add to our bandage dresses is useful, not only in making an informed purchase but also to be confident that you are getting a quality dress that will last a long time, even through significant wear.
+Understanding these three materials and what they add to our dresses is useful.
+Not only in making an informed purchase but also to be confident that you are getting a quality dress that lasts a long time.

-High Quality Bandage Dresses Are Made From Rayon, Nylon & Spandex
+High-Quality Bandage Dresses Come In Rayon, Nylon & Spandex

-Bandage dresses require stretch, durability, shine and luster and their tight body hugging form is exactly what our customers are after.
-So what are these three components of a bandage dress that give it these absolutely sought after qualities?
+So what are the three components of a bandage dress that give it these sought-after qualities?

 Is Rayon Environmentally Friendly?

-As a result consumers need to be informed in the use and purchase of Rayon based products.
-Like the majority of textiles these products do have an environmental impact but are still very widely used and the correct disclosure by the textile industry is enforced.
+As a result, consumers need to inform themselves of the use and purchase of Rayon based products.
+Like the majority of textiles, these products do have an environmental impact but are still widely used, and the correct disclosure by the textile industry enforced.

-Unlike Rayon, Nylon is a completely synthetic fabric made from petroleum products.
-It is extremely widely used in a variety of products, far wider than the textile industry alone.
-For our bandage dresses Nylon adds strength and resistance to damage and is therefore a crucial component.
+Unlike Rayon, Nylon is an entirely synthetic fabric made from petroleum products.
+A wide variety of products use it, not just the textile industry.
+It adds strength and resistance to damage and is a crucial component of our dresses.

-Similarly to Nylon, Spandex is a completely synthetic material with a polymer base and is classified as polyurethane.
-Spandex is well known for it’s ability to stretch and can in fact stretch up to 6 times it's length and snap back to it’s original form.
+Similarly to Nylon, Spandex is an entirely synthetic material with a polymer base, classified as polyurethane.
+Spandex is well known for its ability to stretch and can stretch up to 6 times its length and snap back to its original form.